ForomePlatform/deploy/docker-compose/README.md

 small and large

 ### Small dataset (~5 mins to install)
-To install small demo data set, one just nedd to run corresponding script:
+To install small demo data set, one just need to run corresponding script:
 ```sh
 ./demodata.sh
 ```